 On some models, the vent pipe may be part of the drainage system referred to as a "wet vent" where water flows downward as air flows upward in the same pipe.

 Some models are equipped with a side vent system.
 On these models this label will be next to the termination valve.
-This label should not be removed from your rec- Sewer gases may be present when RV is reation vehicle.
+This label should not be removed from your recreation vehicle.